 Performance of at least fifteen (15) supervised cardiac catheterizations.
-For the purpose of these guidelines, cardiac catheterization procedures are defined as diagnostic catheterization and selective angiocardiography, valvuloplasty, intravascular stenting, endomyocardial biopsy, permanent transvenous cardiac pacing, placement of Swan-Ganz catheters with subsequent hemodynamic monitoring, placement of intravascular/ intracardiac occlusion devices or embolization coils, heartworm or intravascular foreign body extraction, invasive electrophysiologic studies and radiofrequency ablation.
-Other interventional CV procedures may be acceptable for this requirement, but must be approved in writing by the CRTC.
+For the purpose of these guidelines, cardiac catheterization procedures are defined as diagnostic catheterization and selective angiocardiography, balloon valvuloplasty, intravascular s t e n t i n g, endomyocardial b i o p s y, permanent transvenous cardiac pacing, placement of Swan-Ganz catheters with subsequent hemodynamic monitoring, placement of intravascular/ intracardiac occlusion devices or embolization coils, heartworm or intravascular foreign body extraction, invasive electrophysiologic studies and radiofrequency ablation.
+Other interventional cardiovascular procedures may be acceptable for this requirement, but must be approved in writing by the CRTC.
 "Performance" of the required procedure is defined as the trainee's active participation (i.e., primary or secondary operator) in the procedure.
 Observation of the required procedures is NOT adequate to fulfill the catheterization requirements.
 No one procedure can account for more than six (6) of the fifteen (15) total procedures to fulfill this requirement.
-For example, a candidate may implant more than four (4) pacemakers during the residency, but only four (4) would count toward this requirement and other procedures would be needed.
+For example, a candidate may implant more than six (6) pacemakers during the residency, but only six (6) would count toward this requirement and other procedures would be needed.
 Procedures that involve multiple techniques such as diagnostic catheterization, selective angiography, and an intervention (e.g. balloon valvuloplasty or coil embolization) could be counted in any one (1) category.
-In other words, a candidate who performed eight (8) balloon valvuloplasties could count four (4) of them as balloon valvuloplasty, and four (4) of them as diagnostic catheterizations.
+In other words, a candidate who performed eight (8) balloon valvuloplasties could count six (6) of them as balloon valvuloplasty, and two (2) of them as diagnostic catheterizations (which would represent the 8 procedures performed, six counted in one category and two in the second).

 This is the minimum number of acceptable procedures and true proficiency is likely to require more than this minimum standard.